jacobhilton/first_name_generator/README.md

 # first_name_generator

-Octave implementation of a first name generator using principal component analysis of a dataset of first names (some of which seem to be misspelled) derived from US census data.
+Octave implementation of a first name generator.

+The training data is a dataset of first names derived from US census data (though some of them seem to be misspelled).
-The dataset contains 86987 first names:

-139 names of length 2
-898 names of length 3
-4828 names of length 4
-14621 names of length 5
-24247 names of length 6
-22515 names of length 7
-12565 names of length 8
-4770 names of length 9
-1514 names of length 10
-515 names of length 11
-190 names of length 12
-104 names of length 13
-50 names of length 14
-31 names of length 15
+The training script performs principal component analysis on the names of length *n*, viewing each name as a 26*n*-dimensional vector.

+The generating script chooses a linear combination of the principal components to be added to the mean.
+The coefficients of this linear combination are choosen randomly, with a bias towards principal components where the variance in the training set is higher.
+It takes in a "creativity" parameter, which specifies the size of this bias.

+Here are some names generated using a creativity of 1.5:

+Juanaajhris
+Anilrane
+Eurs
+Camsila
+Chrettntaone
+Denaaa
+Aerei
+Hyril
+Galnaandrn
+Cari
+Joara
+Cisiie
+Talar
+Crrloe
+Mayoe
+Kaealina
+Taniotnn
+Alaralia
+Arrree

-The generator takes a "creativity" parameter.
-When set close to zero, the generated name corresponds to a point close to the line passing through the mean and the first principal component of the names of that length.
+When the creativity parameter is close to zero, the generated name corresponds to a point close to the line passing through the mean and the first principal component of the names of that length.
 It will therefore typically be one of the following, depending on which side of the mean is chosen:

 Si or Oc
 Dan or Ara